DXHeroes/knowledge-base-content/practices/good_developer_experience.md

 		Unhealthy competitiveness between teams (for example, this guy was promoted because he did a better job than me)

 -   Diluted responsibility
 In big companies, nobody is responsible for anything.
 It takes balls to say: “sorry guys, I screwed up”.
-It is crucial to be able to take the responsibility.
+It is crucial to be able to take responsibility.

 ## Problems the Good Developer Experience Solves